 2. The Non-Technical Founder by Josh MacDonald

 What if you have an amazing tech idea that you want to explore, but have no idea how to code?
 Nowadays, there is no need to know software to start a business.
-This book condenses advices from over twenty founders of multimillion software companies for non-technical people.
+This book condenses advice from over twenty founders of multimillion software companies for non-technical people.

 3. The Founder’s Dilemmas by Noam Wasserman